Prostate Problems Erectile Disfunction

 Key Features to Look For:

-- Duration: 20-30 minutes per day
+- Duration: 5 minutes per session in the published study[11]

-- Timing: Morning or evening (consistency matters most)
+- Timing: Morning and evening for consistency

 Cost Analysis: PEMF vs. Traditional Treatments